gorango/flowcraft/docs/guide/best-practices/debugging.md

 // Generate the Mermaid syntax const mermaidSyntax = generateMermaidGraph(complexFlow)
 console.log(mermaidSyntax)
-/*
-Outputs something like:
-graph TD
-  StartNode_0[StartNode]
-  DecisionNode_0[DecisionNode]
-  PathANode_0[PathANode]
-  PathBNode_0[PathBNode]
-  EndNode_0[EndNode]
-  StartNode_0 --> DecisionNode_0
-  DecisionNode_0 -- "go_a" --> PathANode_0
-  DecisionNode_0 -- "go_b" --> PathBNode_0
-  PathANode_0 --> EndNode_0
-  PathBNode_0 --> EndNode_0
-*/
 ```

-This is the fastest way to verify that your graph is connected as you intend.

-### Visualizing `GraphBuilder` Flows
+### Declarative Flows with `GraphBuilder`

-You can pass a `Logger` instance to the `GraphBuilder`'s constructor.
-When you do, it will automatically generate and log a detailed Mermaid.js diagram of the final, **flattened graph** every time you call `.build()`.
-This diagram shows you the exact structure the `Executor` will run, including **inlined sub-workflows, injected mapping nodes, and automatically generated parallel blocks**.
-This is an invaluable tool for debugging the true, final structure of a composed workflow.
+The `GraphBuilder` can automatically generate and log a detailed Mermaid.js diagram of the final, **flattened graph**.
+This is an invaluable tool for debugging, as it shows you the exact structure the `Executor` will run, including inlined sub-workflows, injected mapping nodes, and generated parallel blocks.

-This is also a great way to verify that node-specific configurations (like `maxRetries` defined in your JSON) have been applied correctly.
+To see the graph, simply pass `true` as the second argument to the `.build()` method.
+The diagram will be logged at the `info` level, so ensure your logger is configured to show it.

 **Scenario**: You are building a complex workflow and want to see the final executable graph.